bitcoinerlab/farvault-lib/README.md

 Pre-signed transactions are stored, not keys.
 Keys are deleted.
 Pre-signed transactions are relative-time-locked.
 They are cancellable for a week -or whatever the user chooses-, and freely spendable by the wallet key after a week.

-The cancelation is another pre-signed transaction that can be safely given to 3rd parties.
-The cancellation transaction immediately sends the comprimised coins to very cold storage.
+Cancellation is another pre-signed transaction that can be safely given to 3rd parties.
+The cancellation transaction immediately sends the compromised coins to very cold storage.
 For example a BIP39 plate stored in bank vault in a different country or somewhere really annoying to get since this is a very low probability event.

 A FarVault script looks like this: